skilldrick/audiolib/README.md

-# audiolib
+# Sine

-TODO: Give me a better name.
+A library for working with the Web Audio API.

-Currently being used for https://github.com/skilldrick/chord-machine
+Currently being used for https://github.com/skilldrick/chord-machine.